msftsean/microsoft-devops-workshop/03_kubernetes_aks/09_revisiting_netcore_react/02_setting_up_our_web_app.md

 ## Exposing this Deployment

-Since this is a service that recieve traffic internally or otherwise over the net, we will need to expose an endpoint.
+Since this is a service that recieves traffic internally or otherwise over the net, we will need to expose an endpoint.
 This is where the Kubernetes `Service` comes into play.
 As you may remember, when we were discussing the primitives there are 3 types of services each more complex than the last, building up to `LoadBalancer`.

 We can define a service for our deployment.
 If you already have a cluster running in AKS, you can speciy `type: LoadBalancer`, however on minikube you should use `NodePort`.
 This process executes iptables rules on every node, in the cluster for the NodePort defined.
 If not defined, it will choose a random available port, within a specific range.